-The Taplow Group S.A. with 21 partner firms has its presence across 6 continents.
+The Taplow Group S.A. with 21 partner firms has its presence vai our 30 offices across 6 continents.
 Our expert consultants not only bring a wealth of expertise in their respective countries but also internationally.
 We have put together this report to bring business leaders the global economic and business information.

 Africa’s economic outlook continues to brighten.
 Its real GDP growth, is projected to accelerate to 3.9 percent in 2020 and to 4.1 percent in 2021.
 Leading the way are six economies among the world’s 10 fastest growers: Rwanda, Ethiopia, Côte d’Ivoire, Ghana, Tanzania, and Benin.
 Growth’s fundamentals are also improving, with a gradual shift from private consumption toward investment and exports.
 And for the first time in a decade, investment accounted for more than half the continent’s growth, with private consumption accounting for less than one third.